xiix0/scam/README.md

-The whole world is a tuxedo and you are a pair of brown shoes.
-		-- George Gobel
+You are a bundle of energy, always on the go.